6 Do’s and Don’ts for More Effective Sales Coaching

 Here’s 6 do’s and don’ts for driving better sales performance through coaching:

 Do coach reps on what to do, but don’t always tell them how to do it

 Most managers aren’t natural-born coaches.
 Why?
 Because they’ve acquired a “my way or the highway” mentality from years of perfecting what works for them.
 Good coaching is not a “one-size-fits-all” endeavor.
 The best coaches spend time getting to know their reps and developing personalized pathways for each.
 Elite coaches continually seek out professional development opportunities while using science-based methodologies like Situational Leadership to help them navigate different personality types and on-the-job experiences.
 After reaching agreement on what needs to be done, the real coaching begins–and focusing on how to do those things is critical.
-Successful coaches ask lots of questions to help reps develop their own solutions, and they also determine which methods–role-playing, video practice sessions, etc.–will bring each rep up to speed the fastest.
+Successful coaches ask lots of questions to help reps develop their own solutions, and they also determine which methods–role-playing, video sales coaching practice sessions, etc.–will bring each rep up to speed the fastest.

 Don’t assume the rep already knows how to do X, Y or Z

 Just because a salesperson has tenure doesn’t mean he or she is ready to take on every new task.
 Successful coaches will look to identify sales competency and skill gaps of their most tenured reps by asking simple questions like: “How would you do this,” or “What do you think?”
 Their answers will provide clear insight into the rep’s true expertise on the topic.
 From there the coach can look for efficient ways to fill the knowledge gaps, which may include everything from product demonstrations and basic orientation to tutorials on how to use the CRM software.